Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

 Yet another (perhaps most exciting) experimental observation in Ref.~\cite{Cao-Nature2}, is the onset of superconductivity with increasing carrier density in the system.
 Next we seek to understand a possible microscopic origin of such a paired state.
 To facilitate the following discussion, we now introduce a 16-component Nambu-doubled basis as $\Psi^\top_N =\left[\Psi^\top_{\sigma}, i \sigma_2 \Gamma_{15} \left(\Psi^{\ast}_{\sigma}\right)^\top \right]$.
-Generalizing the Fierz identity for all possible four-fermion pairing interactions~\cite{vafek}, given by $\sum_{j} g^p_j \left( \Psi^\dagger_N \eta_1 M_j \Psi_N \right)^2$, where the summation over $j$ runs over all symmetry allowed superconducting vertices, with $M_j$s as eight-dimensional Hermitian matrices, we realize that onsite repulsive Hubbard interaction does not favor any superconductivity, at least when $\mu=0$, since then $g^p_j \geq 0$ for all $j$.
-The newly introduced set of Pauli matrices $\left\{ \eta_\mu \right\}$ operate in the Nambu (particle-hole) space.
-However, at finite chemical doping, a pairing interaction, conducive for superconductivity, may arise from AFM fluctuations, for example.
+Generalizing the Fierz identity for all possible four-fermion pairing interactions~\cite{vafek}, given by $\sum_{j} g^p_j \left( \Psi^\dagger_N \eta_1 M_j \Psi_N \right)^2$, where the summation over $j$ runs over all superconducting vertices and $M_j$s are eight-dimensional Hermitian matrices, we find that onsite repulsive Hubbard interaction does not favor any superconductivity, at least when $\mu=0$, since then $g^p_j \geq 0$ for all $j$.
+The newly introduced Pauli matrices $\left\{ \eta_\mu \right\}$ operate in the Nambu (particle-hole) space.
+However, at finite chemical doping, a pairing interaction, conducive for superconductivity, may arise from \emph{incipient} AFM fluctuations (without any long-range order)~\cite{AFM_fluctuation}.